To Join or NOT to Join…That is the Question!

 As with most other aspects of military life, it makes sense to keep an open mind and once the boxes are unpacked, the kids are busy with school and activities, and you have left your moving company review on PCSgrades.com, check out your local spouse club.
 It may or may not be your cup of tea but you could be pleasantly surprised.

-Author: Carla Olivo, PCSgrades Strategic Communications Coordinator, is a freelance journalist and event planner.
-She previously served as the Director of Communications for Operation Hug-A-Hero and as the Media Relations Officer for the Delaware Department of Transportation.
-She has garnered numerous industry awards including the Associated Press award for Spot News Reporting, News Writing, Enterprise Reporting, Documentary Reporting and Society of Professional Journalist awards in News Writing and Spot News Reporting.
-During her career as a television journalist, Carla covered the search for Manuel Noriega in Panama, Operation Desert Storm, The Gulf War, the collapse of the Soviet Union, and the aftermath of Hurricane Andrew.
+Author: Carla Olivo, PCSgrades Strategic Communications Coordinator, previously served as the Director of Communications for Operation Hug-A-Hero and as the Media Relations Officer for the Delaware Department of Transportation.
+She has garnered numerous industry awards including the Associated Press award for Spot News Reporting, News Writing, and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
 Colonel, and their two children.
 You can follow her on Twitter @olivowriter.